-Most mermaids probably envy me; I probably would, too, if I was them.
-I’d lived in the insulated womb of the palace my entire life, pampered my handmaidens, every luxury provided, every whim entertained.
-And all the spoils of this kingdom will be bequeathed to me upon the commencement of my marriage.
+Most mermaids envy me; I probably would, too, if I was them.
+I’ve lived in the insulated womb of the palace my entire life, pampered by handmaidens, every luxury provided, every whim entertained.
+And all the spoils of this kingdom will be mine once I’m married.

 The courtyard swarms with merfolk, readying the grounds for the ceremony, tails of every color swishing eagerly.
 I find it funny that they are more excited than me, and a laugh escapes, the bubbles rising above me and disappearing into the waves.
 The crowd parts as Meribel and I swim through, but no one comments on the look of panic that must be etched across my face.

-The front of the palace is bright with sunlight, but it looms before me, cloaked in shadows only I can see.
-They coalesce upon me as I enter the vacant foyer, the rapid beat of my heart suddenly pounding in my ears in the absence of other sounds.
+The front of the palace is bright with sunlight that pierces through the water, but it looms before me, cloaked in shadows only I can see.
+They descend upon me as I enter the vacant foyer, the rapid beat of my heart suddenly pounding in my ears in the absence of other sounds.

-Very few merfolk are allowed inside the palace on a regular basis — just myself, my grandfather, and the royal staff, most of which lived on the premises.
+Very few merfolk are allowed inside the palace on a regular basis — just myself, my grandfather, and the royal staff, most of which live on the premises.
 Meribel included.

 Today, my marriage will divide us in more ways than one.

 Meribel and I swim to my room, a wide, open space decorated with my favorite varieties of coral.
-The stone walls are hidden under perfect rows of salmon-colored scallop shells, and dozen of small windows let in the light but keep out intruders.
+The stone walls are covered with perfect rows of salmon-colored scallop shells, and dozens of small windows let in the light but keep out intruders.
 My nest is piled high with soft sea sponges that tempt me to curl up and sleep away my heartache.

 “There you are, Coral!
 Where have you been?
 I’ll barely have time to braid your hair at this rate.”
 Muriel, Meribel’s mother, puts her hands on her hips and flaps her fins at me.
 Her long hair, more white than blonde now, is tied up and out of the way.